komeegbedi/spacestagram/README.md

 # Description

-Spacestagram is a web app that share photos from one of [NASA’s image APIs](https://api.nasa.gov/)  specifically the Astronomy Pictures of the Day (APOD) API.
+Spacestagram is a web app that shares photos from one of [NASA’s image APIs](https://api.nasa.gov/)  specifically the Astronomy Pictures of the Day (APOD) API.

 This project is for [Shopify's Front End Developer Intern Challenge - Winter 2022](https://www.shopify.com/careers/frontend-developer-intern-remote-winter-2022-6932cbed) in their mission to make Commerce Better for Everyone to include the whole entire universe.